Purchase order: Overview

 The purpose of purchase orders is to procure materials for direct consumption or for stock, procure services, fulfil customer requirements using external resources, or procure a material that is required in production from an internal source (long-distance intra-plant stock transfers).
 They may also place once-only procurement transactions and optimize purchasing by taking full advantage of negotiated conditions or for optimal utilisation of existing resource capacities.

 Creating a purchase order is typically the first step of the purchase-to-pay process in an ERP system.
 Purchase orders may require a SKU code.

+Many organizations encourage staff to use a purchasing card (or procurement card) for low value purchases instead of issuing a purchase order.

+Future business scenarios anticipate a reduced role for purchase orders or even their full elimination, leaving organizations with a smaller and more strategic procurement function than in the past.
+Kai Nowosel and Kris Timmermans of consultants Accenture ask why purchase orders and invoices are needed when digital systems can deliver goods confirmations and authorize funds, and suggest that digital functionality and supply analytics will change the landscape for purchase orders and processes "in the coming years".

 Legal

 Although a typical purchase order may not be worded as a contract (in fact most contain little more than a list of the goods or services the buyer desires to purchase, along with price, payment terms, and shipping instructions), the purchase order is a specially regarded instrument regulated by the Uniform Commercial Code or other similar law which establishes a purchase order as a contract by its nature.
 Yet despite the nature of the purchase order as a contract, it is common to accompany the acceptance of a purchase order with a legal document such as the terms and conditions of sale, which establish specific or additional legal conditions of the contract.

 The US Federal Acquisition Regulation states that purchase orders should generally be issued on a fixed-price basis, but provision is also made for unpriced purchase orders to be issued where "it is impractical to obtain pricing in advance of issuance of the purchase order".

 In the UK, the Office of Government Commerce noted with concern in 2010 that "contracting authorities [were] not always raising purchase orders", and that where they were used, invoices were not always being reconciled to purchase orders before payment.
+Some organizations operate a "No PO, no pay" policy, which means that invoices which do not refer to a purchase order number will be returned to the supplier unpaid.
+The City of London Corporation, for example, operates such a policy.

 Formats

-Electronic purchase orders
+Electronic

-Many purchase orders are no longer paper-based, but rather transmitted electronically over the Internet.
+Many purchase orders are no longer paper-based but rather transmitted electronically over the Internet.
 It is common for electronic purchase orders to be used to buy goods or services of any type online.

 There are many names for Electronic Purchase Orders.
-It is sometimes known as: E-Procurement, E-Purchasing, E-Purchase Requisition.
-These terms are normally all referring to Electronic Purchase Orders.
+They are sometimes referred to as E-Procurement, E-Purchasing, or E-Purchase Requisition.